donalus/donalus.github.io/about.md

 I am currently a PhD candidate in the [College of Information Studies] at the [University of Maryland].
 I have a MS in Information Systems from [UMBC] and a BA in Philosophy from [Ripon College].
-My professional career has included many different technical roles including technical writer, programmer, software architect, and product manager.
+My professional career has included many different technical roles including training developer, technical writer, programmer, software architect, and product manager.

 I am a member of the [Ethics and Values in Design lab] that my advisor Associate Professor [Katie Shilton] leads.
 I also belong to the